nguyencse/rustlib_compress/README.md

 The target quality is a value between 0 and 100 and roughly corresponds to JPEG quality values.

-For the full list of available options, run `comp --help`.
+For the full list of available options, run `comp --help`